 Among all these parameters Particulate matter is the most important pollutant present in the atmosphere.
 It is also called as Particulate matter Monitoring or Dust Monitoring.

-As per CPCB Notification under National ambient air quality monitoring standards (NAAQS).
-These Results can be converted into Non Technical way so that everybody can understand the level of pollution. it is called as Air Quality Index (AQI).
+As per CPCB Notification under National ambient air quality testing standards (NAAQS).
+These Results can be converted into the non-Technical way so that everybody can understand the level of pollution. it is called as Air Quality Index (AQI).

 Ambient Air Quality Monitoring or Testing Standards

-Below mentioned are National Ambient or Outdoor air quality standards (NAAQS Standards) which are used in ambient air monitoring.
+Below mentioned are National Ambient or Outdoor air quality standards (NAAQS Standards) which are used in ambient air testing.

-Ambient Air Quality testing & Monitoring Procedure – Duration and Frequency
+Ambient Air Quality Testing Procedure – Duration and Frequency

 High Volume Air Sampler

-High Volume Air Sampler consist of filter holding assembly, High capacity blower, U-tube Manometer, Rotameter, impingers housed in detachable fibre case, inlet filters, voltage stabilizer & Timer.
+High Volume Air Sampler consists of the filter holding assembly, High capacity blower, U-tube Manometer, Rotameter, impingers housed in detachable fibre case, inlet filters, voltage stabilizer & Timer.

-Continuous air quality monitoring station constantly samples and test ambient air and provide instant reading to the nearest monitoring center.
-Recently Indian government has installed more than 50 continuous air quality monitoring stations in India in Metro cities.
+Continuous air quality testing station or ambient air quality monitoring station constantly samples and test ambient air and provide instant reading to the nearest monitoring center.
+Recently the Indian government has installed more than 50 continuous air quality monitoring stations in Metro cities of India.

 Ambient Air Monitoring & Testing Services Company

 We offer Ambient air monitoring & Testing Services in India.
 Our Company is completely adept in offering customized ambient air monitoring services as per clients requirements.
-Our highly qualified and experienced professionals are capable in monitoring air for toxin level, pollution degree etc.
+All this was possible because, We have highly qualified and experienced professionals who are capable of monitoring the air for toxin level, pollution degree etc.